-Sarajevo is sometimes known as the “Jerusalem of Europe” due to its religious and ethnic diversity.
-Located in the heart of the Balkans, it stands as a symbol for the many layers of European history.
-The international summer camp will embark on the search for traces of this complex history and support the Jewish community with caretaking work in the cemetery.
+Located in the heart of the Balkans, Bosnia and Hercegovina stands as a symbol for the many layers of European history.
+The international summer camp will embark on the search for traces of this complex history and support the Jewish community of Tuzla with caretaking work in the cemetery.

-Sarajevo, like no other city in these years of commemoration of the First World War, is the focus of many conferences, debates, and events.
-Its history in the interwar period, its role in the former Yugoslavia, its multicultural life today, discussions about the current political situation and the social protests that are just beginning – these topics, as well as those that the international participants want to incorporate, will be the focus of the summer camp.
+Bosnia and Hercegovina's history in the interwar period, its role in former Yugoslavia, its multicultural life today, discussions about the current political situation, different approaches to shared history and commemoration and the social protests that are taking to the streets – these topics, as well as those that the international participants want to incorporate, will be the focus of the summer camp.

-Participants can look forward to not only getting to know the capital city of Bosnia-Herzegovina, but also the international Sarajevo Film Festival, which is well-known beyond the borders of the country, and will take place at the same time as the summer camp.
+Participants can look forward to not only getting to know Bosnia's third largest city Tuzla, famous for it's salt lakes and it's unique multiethnic resistance during the Yugoslav war, but also to visiting Sarajevo, capital city of Bosnia-Herzegovina.
+The international Sarajevo Film Festival, which is well-known beyond the borders of the country, will take place at the same time as the summer camp.